PauseAI/pauseai-website/src/posts/xrisk.md

 Maybe it wants to calculate pi, maybe it wants to cure cancer, maybe it wants to self-improve.
 This depends on how it is trained.
 But even though we cannot tell what a superintelligence will want to achieve, we can make predictions about its sub-goals.
-We can [mathematically prove](https://arxiv.org/pdf/1912.01683.pdf) what a rational machine will pursue in _virtually any goal_:

 - **Maximizing its resources**.
-Think about more energy, more computers to run on or access to more materials.
-If a rational AI can use all energy of the planet to get a little bit closer to its goal, it will do that.
+Harnessing more computers, will help an AI achieve its goals.
+At first it can achieve this by hacking other computers.
+Later it may decide that it is more efficient to build its own.
 - **Ensuring its own survival**.
-This means the AI will not want to be turned off, as it could no longer achieve its goals.
+The AI will not want to be turned off, as it could no longer achieve its goals.
 AI might conclude that humans are a threat to its existence, as humans could turn it off.
 - **Preserving its goals**.
-This means the AI will not want humans to modify its code, because that could change its goals.
+The AI will not want humans to modify its code, because that could change its goals, thus preventing it from achieving its current goal.

-This is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is at the core of what AI safety researchers are worried about.
+The tendancy to persue these subgoals given any high-level goal is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is a key concern for AI safety researchers.
-A superintelligent thing that wants to take over all materials it can get, and wants to ensure its own existence is a very dangerous combination.

 ## Why can't we just turn it off if it's dangerous?